CyberKayt/Crycker-Price-Ticker-Balance-Checker/README.md

     When the user pastes the address to confirm the transaction, they don't notice the switch and sends the funds directly to the hacker's wallet.

     The transaction is irreversible, and the funds are lost forever.

-It is commonly distributed through phishing websites, fake software apps, cracked programs, and pirated content.

 <br>
 # 💰 Wallets:</p>